Katerina1789/go-reloaded/docs/how_to_work.md

 - Write clean, idiomatic Go code using only standard packages
 - Respect FSM transitions and state logic
 - Implement rule handlers as modular functions
-- Use helper functions from `utils/` if needed
+- Implement helper functions as needed within main.go or separate files
 - Keep code readable and maintainable

 ### Step 4 — Validate the Output

 - Run all tests and confirm they pass
-- Compare output against expected results in `audit/golden_test_set.txt`
+- Compare output against expected results in `audit/golden_test_set.md`
-- Use `audit/audit_guide.txt` to verify formatting, punctuation, and correctness
+- Use `audit/audit_guide.md` to verify formatting, punctuation, and correctness
 - Ensure the transformation matches audit expectations

 ### Step 5 — Document and Commit